leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/parent.rst

 Yet transforming the child/children of the parent will not affect the parent.
 In other words, the direction of influence is from parent to child and not child to parent.

-In general when using :kbd:`Ctrl-P` or :menuselection:`3D Viewport --> Object --> Parent`
-to parent objects, the child objects can only have one parent object.
-If a child object already has a parent object and you give it another parent then Blender will remove the previous parent relationship.
+.. _parent-inverse-matrix:

 Parent Inverse
 --------------

-When objects are parented with :kbd:`Ctrl-P`, the current transformation of the parent is stored in a hidden parent inverse matrix.
-By using that, the location, rotation and scale properties of the child can continue to be effectively interpreted in world space, as long as the parent doesn't move.

-For parenting without assigning the matrix, select the *Without Inverse* option in the :kbd:`Ctrl-P` pop-up menu.
-This creates an alternative parent-child-relationship where child object's properties are evaluated in the parent's coordinate system.
-This is the better choice for CAD purposes, for example.
+Blender can assign a parent without moving the child object.
+This is achieved via a hidden matrix called the *Parent Inverse* matrix, which sits between the :term:`transform <Transform>` of the parent and the child.

+When objects are parented with :kbd:`Ctrl-P`, Parent Inverse matrix is updated.
+Depending on the choice in the Set Parent menu, the object's local location, rotation, and scale are also updated.
+For more details, see :ref:`Object Parent <object-parenting>`.

-The matrix can also be cleared after parenting by using :ref:`Clear Parent Inverse <bpy.ops.object.parent_clear>`.
+The Parent Inverse matrix can be cleared by using :ref:`Clear Parent Inverse <bpy.ops.object.parent_clear>`.

 .. note::